 Vegetables are a critical source of prebiotic fiber, which may help stabilize gut bacteria populations.
 This may be why some research suggests that vegetarians tend to have healthier guts — they simply consume higher levels of prebiotic fiber.

-To enhance your gut health, try reducing the amount of meat and simple carbohydrates in your diet, while increasing your consumption of foods high in prebiotic fiber.
+To enhance your gut health, try reducing simple carbohydrates in your diet, while increasing your consumption of foods high in prebiotic fiber.
 These include:

 - Alums, including garlic, onions, and leeks